 We get requests from many photographers, both experienced and novices, who want to understand what it takes to shoot at these churches.
 We have provided technical explanations already – we have discussed our camera gear, the lenses that we use and our procedures on a shooting trip.

 We always stress the importance of preparation; to have an idea of what is important in a church; whether or not it will be crowded, the time of day you might be shooting, the time of year, and whether special permission will be required.
-It is also important to know something about what is important in the church.
+It is also important to know something about what is unique or distinctive in the church.
 We once shot at the Cathédrale Saint Etienne in Cahors without realizing that the most remarkable feature of the church was the magnificent north portal in an alley on the opposite side of the main entrance.
 It was a good excuse to go back and shoot again later.

 This post addresses something different – perhaps it can be considered a primer for photographing in churches, especially in France and the United States.
 There are three main issues – respect for the church and the parishioners, use of tripods and access.